Roberto Feliberti Cintrón: Court of appeals

 On December 1, 2009, Feliberti Cintrón took a seat on the Puerto Rico Court of Appeals after being nominated by Governor Luis Fortuño.

 Appointment to Supreme Court

-Gov. Fortuño nominated Feliberti Cintrón to a newly created seat on the Supreme Court of Puerto Rico on May 9, 2011.
+Governor Fortuño nominated Feliberti Cintrón to a newly created seat on the Supreme Court of Puerto Rico on May 9, 2011.
 He was sworn in on May 25, 2011 with fellow Associate Justice Luis Estrella Martínez.

 Personal life

-Feliberti Cintron has one daughter, Hazel, and three siblings, Emiliano, Vanessa, and Geraldine.
+Feliberti Cintron has one daughter and three siblings.
 He enjoys sports, especially American football, and he is a fan of the New Orleans Saints.
-He also enjoys attending mass, reading, movies, and spending time with his family.